CP1401/Practicals/prac_06/README.md

 Notice that in these tests we didn't bother saving the category as a variable.
 We can just print what the function returns directly.
 Notice also that we tested a **boundary condition** (25) because that's what good programmers do, right?
-Of course, we should test ALL the conditions, so now **write at least as many tests as there are different outputs.**
+Of course, we should test ALL the conditions, so now...
+**Write at least as many tests as there are different outputs.**

 How are you going?
-If any of this is not making sense, it might be a good idea to go back to the lectures and see what you might have missed in the teaching there.
+If any of this is not making sense, go back to the lectures and see what you might have missed in the teaching.

 Before we write our nicely reusable function for getting valid inputs, let's try a simple main program.
 We'll then add that function as an enhancement.